Ryan Ashley

 Ryan Ashley DiCristina (née Malarkey, born April 29, 1987), known as Ryan Ashley, is an American tattoo artist known for her appearances on the television shows Ink Master and its spin-offs.
 Her signature style reflects her training and experience as a fashion designer: Ashley specializes in black-and-gray designs with beadwork, lace detail, and ornamental jewels.
 Ashley won Ink Master's season eight competition in 2016 and in the following years returned to host a spin-off show (Angels), judge another spin-off (Grudge Match), and judge in the main series.
-She also owns two oddities and antiques shops in Pennsylvania.
+She co-owns a tattoo shop in Grand Junction, Colorado.

 Early life and career

 Ashley was raised in Dallas, a small borough in northeast Pennsylvania.
 Her single mother worked at a fast food restaurant while taking night school in accounting.
 Ashley's mother, who was also an artist, taught her how to draw.
 She graduated from Fashion Institute of Technology in 2007 and spent five years as a fashion designer in New York City at a private label, where she designed beadwork, lace details, embroidery, and appliqués for garments.
 Her intricate tattoo style would later reflect these themes.

 Seeking a career outside of a traditional office environment, Ashley returned to Pennsylvania to apprentice as a tattoo artist.
 Her experience working at a street shop (a tattoo parlor that takes walk-in requests) convinced her to only work by appointment.
-Ashley and her companion opened a shop in Kingston, Pennsylvania, in 2013, The Strange and Unusual Oddities Parlor.
+Ashley and Josh Balz, her then partner, opened a shop in Kingston, Pennsylvania, in 2013, The Strange and Unusual Oddities Parlor.
 Ashley tattooed from the back of the shop while the front featured their collection of taxidermy, objects, and restored antiques for sale.
 The latter had been a hobby from her youth, when she had attended yard and estate sales with her mother and grandmother.
 The couple opened a second shop in Philadelphia with taxidermist business partners.

 Ashley's signature black-and-gray tattoo designs feature beadwork, lace detail, and ornamental jewels.
 When designing filigree, she references Victorian furniture scrollwork.
 She references bridal accessories and chandeliers for her beading designs, and old, illustrated wildlife books for animal and bird designs.
 Her clients have included rock musicians Maria Brink and Ash Costello.